JuliaArrays/StructArrays.jl/README.md

 `Base.getproperty` or the dot syntax can be used to access columns, whereas rows can be accessed with `getindex`.

+The package is largely inspired from the `Columns` type in [IndexedTables](https://github.com/JuliaComputing/IndexedTables.jl)

 ## Example usage to store complex numbers

 ```julia